86Box/docs/settings/display.rst

 Screen Filter
 ^^^^^^^^^^^^^

-Apply a filter to make the picture resemble the digital-to-analog converter output of a real Voodoo card.
+Apply a filter to make the screen picture resemble the DAC (digital-to-analog converter) output of a real Voodoo card.

 Render threads
 ^^^^^^^^^^^^^^

 Allows the Voodoo workload to be split into multiple threads.
-2 render threads are recommended for host systems with more than 2 CPU cores.
+2 render threads are recommended for host systems with more than two CPU cores.

 SLI
 ^^^